CFR Cluj: Lower leagues (1976–2002)

-Pászkány takeover and first national titles (2002–2012)
+Pászkány takeover and first domestic titles (2002–2012)

 In January 2002, a new sponsor, Árpád Pászkány, head of S.C.
 ECOMAX M.G., founded a new commercial sport society, with ECOMAX M.G. as the primary shareholder.
 By the end of the 2001–02 season in Divizia C, CFR had been promoted back to Divizia B (later on Liga II).

 The summer of 2003 was very important for CFR as many new talented players were transferred including Cătălin Bozdog, Adrian Anca, Cristian Turcu, and Sabin Pîglișan.
 With these players and others, CFR entered the first league after a successful season in Divizia B. CFR began the season strongly, holding first place for a while.
 Then the club's main sponsor, Árpád Pászkány, became involved in a public scandal during which Pászkány accused several referees of corruption.
-The affair plagued the team and resulted in the dismissal of head coach GH.
-Cioceri.
+The affair plagued the team and resulted in the dismissal of head coach George Ciorceri.

 CFR lost several consecutive games before the scandal subsided.
 After the winter break, Cioceri was replaced by Aurel Șunda.
 In the spring of 2004, Sunda's team had a nearly perfect run, winning 14 out of 15 games, with only one draw.
 One round before the season's end, CFR was in second place, one point behind the Jiul Petroșani in first.
 But when Jiul was held to a draw by Gaz Metan Mediaș, and CFR won their last match 3–0, CFR advanced to the top of the league for the first time in 28 years.
 In the summer of 2004, CFR acquired many new valuable Romanian players, including Vasile Jula and Radu Marginean.

 CFR Cluj's first year back in Divizia A was strong, yet inconsistent.
 CFR finished sixth after the first half of the 2004–05 championship.
 It was during this time that CFR played one of its most popular games ever, defeating Dinamo București at home.
 The final score was 4–2, after two goals each by Adrian Anca and Sorin Oncică.
 However, the second half of the championship proved disappointing for CFR, as it gathered only 12 points after 15 games.
 The team finished 11th, avoiding relegation.

 The summer of 2005 brought significant change to CFR Cluj.
 The club's executives signed the team up for the UEFA Intertoto Cup, being CFR's first European adventure.
 CFR began well, qualifying for the second round after two victories against FK Vetra (3–2 and 4–1).

 Also, the Romanian international Dorinel Munteanu came to CFR from Steaua București.
 Munteanu would have the dual role of player-coach.
 His first game produced one of CFR's greatest successes.
 CFR defeated Athletic Bilbao of Spain 1–0 (although almost all players from Bilbao's side were from the reserve squad) during the second round of the 2005 UEFA Intertoto Cup.
 The only goal of the match was scored by Cosmin Tilincă with a header.
 CFR then lost in Bilbao (1–0) but still qualified to the next round after a penalty shootout.